msmbuilder/osprey/README.md

 Osprey [![Build Status](https://travis-ci.org/rmcgibbo/osprey.svg?branch=master)](https://travis-ci.org/rmcgibbo/osprey)
 ======

-_osprey is the plumbing for machine learning hyperparameter optimization._

 osprey is an easy-to-use tool for hyperparameter optimization for machine learning algorithims in scikit-learn, (or using scikit-learn compatible APIs).